-LinkedIn's research has shown that sales reps focused on new business who exceed quota make 148% more connection requests each month than other sales reps.
-But it's not enough to urge your sales reps to make new connections, they need to be connecting with high-potential prospects.
+LinkedIn's research has shown that revenue producers focused on new business who exceed their goals make 148% more connection requests each month than other producers.
+But it's not enough to urge your team to make new connections, they need to be connecting with high-potential prospects.

-Help your sales professionals find highlevel prospects on LinkedIn by answering the following questions:
+Help your producers, agents and advisors find high-level prospects on LinkedIn by answering the following questions:

-- What industries should your sales reps focus on? - What regions are most important? - What types and sizes of companies are prime targets? - What job titles should sales reps focus on?
+- What industries should your team focus on?

+- What regions are most important?

+- What types and sizes of companies are prime targets?

+- What job titles should producers focus on?

-Make sure you communicate to your sales reps how important it is to continuously expand their network.
+Make sure you communicate to your team how important it is to continuously expand their network.
 LinkedIn members with Basic accounts are able to view the full names of their first and second-level connections.
-Premium account members can also view the profiles of third degree connections.

-You should also urge your sales reps to join LinkedIn Groups to discover new prospects.
-Sales reps are 70% more likely to get an appointment from a cold connection request if they cite a common LinkedIn Group.
+Premium account members can also view the profiles of third-degree connections.
+You should also urge your team to join LinkedIn Groups to discover new prospects.
+Producers are 70% more likely to get an appointment from a cold connection request if they cite a common LinkedIn Group.

-LinkedIn Groups also give sales reps the ability to:
+LinkedIn Groups also give revenue producers the ability to:

-- View the names and profiles of other members, regardless of level of connection. - Build connections with prospects when they ask questions. - Send InMails to fellow Group members who have allowed that function.
+- View the names and profiles of other members, regardless of level of connection - Build connections with prospects when they ask questions - Send InMails to fellow Group members who have allowed that function

-Make sure your entire sales team is connected to each other on LinkedIn.
-This expands the leads that each sales rep will be able to see when they search.
+Quick Tip: Make sure your entire team is connected to each other on LinkedIn.
+This expands the leads that each producer will be able to see when they search.

-As a sales leader, you should also keep an eye out for "trigger events" in your industry or at target accounts.
-Product launches, acquisitions, regulatory changes, or hiring sprees all signal times when prospects are more open to hearing from sales reps.
-Alert your sales reps anytime you see a trigger event that they should take advantage of.
+As a department leader, you should also keep an eye out for "trigger events" in your industry or at target accounts.
+Product launches, acquisitions, regulatory changes, or hiring sprees all signal times when prospects are more open to hearing from vendors.
+Alert your team any time you see a trigger event that they should take advantage of.

-Engage Prospects with Insights
+STEP 4 Engage Prospects with Insights

-Industry insights open doors in social selling.
-Sellers who reach out to prospects with relevant insights about their business are nearly five times more likely to get a response than sellers who reach out cold.
+Industry insights open doors in social media.
+Producers, agents and advisors who reach out to prospects with relevant insights about their business are nearly five times more likely to get a response than those who reach out cold.